Africa Research Institute

-Africa Research Institute (ARI) is an independent not-for-profit think-tank that was founded in February 2007.
+The Africa Research Institute (ARI) is an independent not-for-profit think-tank based in the United Kingdom.
 It is the only think-tank in the UK to focus exclusively on political, economic and social issues in sub-Saharan Africa.
 ARI strives to inform domestic and international policy making through publishing research and hosting interactive events.

-ARI's mission is to draw attention to ideas or policies that have worked in Africa by highlighting and analysing best-practices in government, the economy and civil society.
+ARI's seeks to draw attention to ideas or policies that have worked in Africa by highlighting and analysing best-practices in government, the economy and civil society.

 ARI encourages debate and challenges conventional wisdom in and about sub-Saharan Africa.
 It seeks to provide a nuanced and representative understanding of the region, as opposed to conventional "binary" depictions that often dominate the Western media.

 The organisation has published work on urbanisation, political and institutional reform, regional integration, health and agriculture, amongst other issues.
+The institute publishes five different series that focus on multiple topics.
+These series are Policy Voices, Counterpoints, Briefing Notes, Conversations, and Papers.